PrimePages

 The PrimePages has articles on primes and primality testing.
 It includes "The Prime Glossary" with articles on hundreds of glosses related to primes, and "Prime Curios!" with thousands of curios about specific numbers.

 The database started as a list of "titanic primes" (primes with at least 1000 decimal digits) by Samuel Yates in 1984.

+On March 11, 2023, the PrimePages moved from primes.utm.edu to t5k.org, and is no longer maintained by Caldwell.